-Asnuntuck Community College has compiled this list of agencies for those in need of social services and resources in the area.
+Asnuntuck Community College has compiled this list of agencies for those in need of social services, nutritional support, counseling, or other resources in the area.

 2-1-1 is a confidential and free service that connects you to comprehensive information about getting and giving help in your community and across Connecticut.
 When you dial 2-1-1, you will speak with a knowledgeable and professional call specialist who will help you with questions about health and human services information, community services, child care, child development and HUSKY health insurance.

 Additionally, 2-1-1 provides crisis intervention assistance to those in need.
 2-1-1 is multilingual and available 24 hours a day, 7 days a week.
-Service information is also available on our website at http://www.211ct.org/ or you can call them at 1-800-203-1234.
+Service information is also available on their website or you can call them at 1-800-203-1234.
 If you want to find help or find volunteer opportunities, 2-1-1 is the place to start.

 Allied Transportation Services

 Allied Transportation Services in Enfield transports senior citizens and individuals with disabilities in north central CT.
 Sedans, minivans and wheelchair-accessible vans are available.

 All trips must be scheduled in advance.
 Allied Transportation operates days, evenings, weekends and holidays.
 Allied is authorized to transport individuals receiving Title XIX assistance.